alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 Device distribution may vary depending on:

-- the complexity of tasks
+- task complexity
 - referral sources
 - user environment
 - content type

 Interpret differences cautiously.
-Device mix does not indicate user characteristics directly and may reflect contextual factors such as referral channel or time of use.
+Device mix does not directly indicate user characteristics and may reflect contextual factors such as referral source or time of use.

 ### Variables